Guneetconvent2002/pymc3/GOVERNANCE.md

 specifically called for.
 Private subcommittee communications should happen on the main private mailing list of the Council unless specifically called for.

-Even if the BDFL does not sit on a specific subcommittee, they still retains override authority on the subcommittee's decisions.
+Even if the BDFL does not sit on a specific subcommittee, they still retain override authority on the subcommittee's decisions.
 However, it is expected that they will appoint a delegate to oversee the subcommittee's decisions, and explicit intervention from the BDFL will only be sought if the committee